-As mentioned, Section 115BAA of the Income Tax Act was introduced to provide the benefit of a lower corporate tax rate for Indian firms.
-It mentions that domestic companies can pay tax at a 22% rate along with a surcharge of 10% and cess of 4%.
+Section 115BAA of the Income Tax Act has been introduced to lower the corporate tax rate for Indian firms.
+The amendment has paved the way for domestic companies to pay tax at a rate of 22%, along with a surcharge of 10% and a cess of 4% instead of the standard corporate tax rate of 30% in India.
+This new corporate tax structure became applicable from FY 2019-2020.
+This blog provides a comprehensive rundown of Section 115BAA of Income Tax Act.

 According to the new tax regime, all domestic companies can pay income tax with a 22% tax rate (with applicable cess and surcharge).
 However, companies need to forego the following deductions under the Income Tax Act:

-Domestic companies have the option to pay income tax under the new tax rates as introduced through Section 115BAA.
-However, they need to fulfil certain conditions for this.
-These conditions include the following:
+Domestic companies have the option to pay income tax under the new tax rates as introduced through the Section 115BAA, provided they fulfil the following conditions:

 The new tax rate for domestic companies under Section 115BAA will be 25.168%.
 Here is a detailed breakup of the new tax rate under this section: